tale-toul/OCP4AzureIPI/README.md

 $ terraform apply -var="create_bastion=false"
 ```

+WARNING.
+Once the resources are created, the Terraform directory contains the state information that would be required to update or remove these resources using terraform.
+Keep this directory and its files safe

 ### Destroying the bastion infrastructure
 The bastion infrastructure is created by an independent module so it can be destroyed without affecting the rest of the resources.
-This is usefull to reduce costs and unneeded resources once the Openshift cluster has been deployed.
+This is useful to reduce costs and remove unused resources once the Openshift cluster has been deployed.

+WARNING.
+Before removing the bastion virtual machine backup the OCP4 directory from which the Openshift installer was run, this is required to orderly remove the Openshift cluster.
+Treat this backup as sensitive information as this contains the kubeadmin password and an X509 certificate which can be used to access the cluster with admin privileges.

 The command to destroy only the bastion infrastructure is:
 ```